rickfay/z17-randomizer/README.md

 `super_items`
 - If enabled, includes the Super Lamp and Super Net in the shuffled item pool as progressive upgrades to the base Lamp and Net.

+`minigames_excluded`
+- Excludes Cucco Rush, Hyrule Hotfoot, Treacherous Tower, Octoball Derby, and both Rupee Rush minigames from having progression.

 `skip_trials`
 - If enabled, the Trials door in Lorule Castle will be removed.

-`minigames_excluded`
-- Excludes Cucco Rush, Hyrule Hotfoot, Treacherous Tower, Octoball Derby, and both Rupee Rush minigames from having progression.

-`glitched_logic`
-- Enables items to be placed in locations that may require glitches/tricks to obtain.
-A complete list of potentially required glitches/tricks is below.
+`bow_of_light_in_castle`
+- If enabled, guarantees the Bow of Light will be placed *somewhere* in Lorule Castle (including possibly Zelda)

 `swordless_mode`
 - Generates a seed with no Swords.
 Things you should know about Swordless:
-  - The 2 Chests in Hyrule Castle are unobtainable, but they are excluded from containing progression.
+  - The Hyrule Castle Barrier will be torn down from game start, providing access to its checks and the Inside Hyrule Castle dungeon.
   - You will need the [Net to play Tennis with Yuganon](https://www.twitch.tv/videos/1265170513).
 Good luck finding it!

-#### The following options are only available when creating a seed using a preset:

-`dont_require_lamp_for_darkness`
-- If enabled, the logic may place required items behind completely dark rooms without giving you the Lamp first.

 ## Glitched Logic Breakdown